hannesdatta/introduction-to-github-for-researchers/README.md

 In this course, you will:

-1. Create a branch
+1. View Issues and create a branch
-2. Commit a file
+2. Edit and Commit a File
 3. Open a pull request
 4. Merge your pull request
+5. Write your own Issue
+6. Respond to Issue
+7. Merge another user's pull request

 ### How to start this course